Is this a Prime Time To acquire Playa Hotels & Resorts N.V. (PLYA) stock - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Aug 22 when Peterson Karl Mr. sold 20,000 shares for $7.00 per share.
 The transaction valued at 140,000 led to the insider holds 2,794,033 shares of the business.

 Peterson Karl Mr. sold 60,000 shares of PLYA for $433,200 on Aug 10.
 The Director now owns 2,814,033 shares after completing the transaction at $7.22 per share.
 On Jun 27, another insider, Peterson Karl Mr., who serves as the Director of the company, sold 20,000 shares for $7.00 each.
 As a result, the insider received 140,000 and left with 2,874,033 shares of the company.